- how bigtech threatens democracy,

 Let's not talk down language, and let's not talk down law.
 I would say another thing democracy requires deliberation between people in order to understand each other, and to convince each other so that eventually we at least have a majority to decide.
 Again by talking down the language and by talking down the law as a means of expression of a large enough consensus in a democracy.
 Some people I would say in the scene have either not understood what democracy is about, how it secures our freedom, or they are actively pursuing intentions which are anti-democratic.

 Which certainly, play in the hands of populist who speak exactly the same type of language who say, "Democracy is a talking shop and so on."
 We have all that in history.
 This is for me the key point at this point of history, that we must make it clear that neither humans are failures.
-We have the ability to think which machines don't have. [unintelligible 00:19:47] our instruments on how to organize how we live together.
+We have the ability to think which machines don't have.
+We have our instruments on how to organize how we live together.
 Namely, the law language and democracy, weak and useless instruments.
 They are actually in many respects much more powerful, much more persistent, much more useful, certainly, for deliberation between humans and for practical democracy than the code and technology.

 From this, let's say general point which we discuss in the document flows then, of course, also a very general statement that we don't want tech absolutism to replace democracy.
 Then from there follow very precise demands starting, of course, from the demand that big tech contributes its fair share of taxes to the public good.
 That it must be regulated with competition law, which is effective, and which addresses the new types of power exercised by these companies not only in the market, but also over democracy.